-

 Ziwox considering Weak Bullish bias for this asset and we anticipate long-term price increases.

-Our Ziwox A, mid-term Fundamental Score for NZD is 5. and Fundamental Score for CAD is 6.
-So, base on the Fundamental Score, we predict mid-term downside price movement.
+Our Ziwox A, mid-term Fundamental Score for NZD is 10. and Fundamental Score for CAD is -2.
+So, base on the Fundamental Score, we predict mid-term upside price movement.

 Market Overview & Performance